 Lung Microbiome

-Like the gut, the lungs are an important interface between the outside environment and the inside environment.
-There is an interchange between the lungs, mouth, and gut, every time we breath, cough, sneeze, and swallow.
+Like the gut, the lungs are an important interface between the external and internal environments.
+There is an interchange between the lungs, mouth, and gut every time we breathe, cough, sneeze, and swallow.

 A healthy lung microbiome supports immune protection and responses for a range of respiratory infections.
-There is also interplay between the health of the gut microbiome and the lungs through immune responses, as well as leaky gut toxins (and leaky lung toxins) causing inflammation.
+There is also interplay between the health of the gut microbiome and the lungs through immune responses, as well as through leaky-gut toxins (and leaky-lung toxins) that cause inflammation.

-It is a little gross to think about, but when you’re in a public bathroom, and the air dryers are wooshing air, recent study has shown that they’re putting many strains of bacteria found in the poop into the air, that you’re then breathing in or swallowing.
-Bacteria imbalances in the lungs, from poor air quality, smoking, and more, may also seed imbalances in the gut from swallowing mucus from the lungs and more.
+It is a little gross to think about, but when you’re in a public bathroom and the air dryers are wooshing air, a recent study has shown that they’re releasing many strains of bacteria found in poop into the air you then breathe in or swallow.
+Bacterial imbalances in the lungs, from poor air quality, smoking, and more, may also seed imbalances in the gut through swallowing lung mucus and more.

 Where Does the Microbiome Come From?